Divide-and-Conquer-AGO/ago-website/content/features/index.md

 - Dol Goldur now changes to Amon Lanc if there is 75% or more elven culture there.
 It recieves a new name, custom CSM and battlemap.
 -------------------------------------------
 ### Northern Dunedain
+#### New Visuals
+- The Northern Dunedain now have a custom campaign and battle map UI

 #### New Features
 - Forming Arnor and the Reunited Kingdom is now seamless, no longer requiring the execution of batch files outside of the game.
 Arnor and the Reunited Kingdom now also have received their own custom faction names, colours, banners and UI elements to make forming of these once great kingdoms much more impactful.